Coremine Medical gives you quick access to comprehensive information

 The Tools page is comprised of the following elements:

 The Library tool helps you search PubMed, create a list of articles and export your list to a file to be stored on your computer hard-drive.
 You can also import a file from your hard drive and display it in a table.
-In addition, lists of articles can be used to form a Concept map and Focus in the Explorer window.
+In addition, lists of articles can be used to form a concept map and Focus in the Explorer window.

 When you click the Library link on the Navigation bar in Tools a panel will open with four options:

-In Document Search you can launch a query with one or several Concepts (much as in Explorer Selection).
+In PubMed Search you can launch a query with one or several Concepts (much as in Explorer Selection).
 Similarly, you can search with one or several Biomedical expert names.
 To add Concepts or Biomedical experts to your search, use the submission fields in the box with the heading Add search concept.

 The Concept or Biomedical expert list you create will appear in the box headed Your search.
 Note check boxes allow you to select or deselect concepts and that you can manage the concept list with the All None and Delete selected action links at the bottom of the box.
-The items in your search can be combined using the boolean operators 'AND' and 'OR' below the search box.

-The result table is comprised of nine columns:
+The table is comprised of seven columns:

-Other attributes of View Document are
+Other attributes of View article are

 Empty: Clicking this button simply removes all content from the Library basket.
 WARNING!
 There is no undo button for this action.
 The Library basket may contain hand-picked articles selected from the List of articles pane.
 In this case you would have to repeat this process to reconstruct the list.